ece362-purdue/proton-labs/lab0-intro/README.md

 - `Stop` - this will stop your program and disconnect the debugger, at which your Pico 2 will remain halted.

 > [!IMPORTANT]
 > Show your TA your working serial connection and debug mode.
-Show that you can step over the `printf` lines and the LED output value change lines, and that you can see the Pico 2 LED turn on you step over the `gpio_put(25, 1)` line.  **Do not proceed until you have shown a TA your working debugger.**
+Show that you can step over the `printf` lines and the LED output value change lines, and that you can see the Pico 2 LED turn on you step over the `gpio_put(25, 1)` line.  **Do not proceed until you have shown a TA your working debugger.**  Commit all your changes and push it to your repository now.
+Use a descriptive commit message that mentions the step number.

 ## Step 7: Run a command shell